vizicsaba89/booking-service/README.md

 # booking-service
 booking-service

-Booking service implementation with Sprin WebFLUX and R2DBC using PostgreSQL.
+Booking service implementation with Spring WebFLUX and R2DBC using PostgreSQL.

 To spin up PostgreSQL you can run  docker-compose up -d --build